-8.15.5.1 Quick Release (if fitted)
+8.15.5.1 Quick Release

 Check the condition of the latch mechanism.
 Inspect for signs of distortion or wear.
 Check the operation of the latch and locking pin.
-Inspect the webbing strap (if fitted) for signs of wear, cuts, heat damage or degradation.
+Inspect the webbing strap for signs of wear, cuts, heat damage or degradation.
 If the webbing has any defects it must be replaced.
 Check the condition of the restraint rope for wear or damage.

-8.15.5.2 Instruments (if fitted)
+8.15.5.2 Instruments

 The best practice is to proceed according to the instructions of the instrument's manufacturer.
-The specific procedures may vary however it is usual to check
+If there are no specific instructions from the manufacturer available conduct the basic checks as follows:

 Check the altimeter against the site elevation or against a calibrated reference altimeter.
+Change the position +/- 5m in up/down position to see the change on the display.

-Check an electronic variometer for initial needle deflection when switched on, that the needle returns to zero after a few seconds, and that the needle returns to zero when the instrument is turned off.
-Whilst it is on check that the needle deflects in the correct direction when moved sharply up or down.
+Check the variometer for initial needle deflection when switched on/off.
+Whilst on check, monitor that the needle deflects in the correct direction when moved sharply up or down.
+If a digital display is available check that the number changes when moving up/down.